Binhft257/Intro-to-AI/README.md

 Expand the song dataset to include more genres and artists.
 Add support for real-time emotion detection via continuous webcam streaming.

-Resources

-GitHub Repository
-Google Colab Notebook
-Spotify Developer API
-Streamlit Documentation

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Acknowledgments

-Built with Streamlit, Spotipy, and TensorFlow.
-Thanks to Spotify for the API and OpenCV for face detection tools.